kern-3/accurate/README.md

 cd web
 # Open the index.html file
 ```
+# Challenges we ran into
+One issue we encountered was obtaining the enormous amount of data we required.
+We concluded that using already gathered data would be against the spirit of the competition, so we opted to collect our own.
+We discovered that Web Scraping Twitter was the ideal tool for the job because of a combination of incredibly fast networking rates and a highly parallel processor.

+# Accomplishments that we're proud of
+This is our (kern3’s) first project !
+As a result, we're pleased to be capable of doing anything like this.
+We're also pleased with how we divided the tasks among ourselves which turned out to be very efficient.

+# What we learned
+We got a lot of experience in how to aggregate data, and how to connect different systems together, especially with so many different languages interacting with each other.

+# What's next for Accurate
+Given the time (and possible financial backing), we would love to package this technology into a browser extension, for easier, inline, and informed social media interaction.
+We'd also like to expand our reach to various social media sites and check for the accuracy of the information shared there too.

 # Hackathon
 This project was created with ❤️ for the _2021 Treasure Hacks Hackathon_.